Education Home Page

 Working with partners, such as Jump $tart

-, where we co-sponsor Sci Fi, an after-school program for gifted teenagers from public schools in Hartford who are pursuing genomics and robotics educations with a financial literacy component, we are moving forward on assuring that our students have access to financial literacy information prior to graduating from high school.
+, where we co-sponsor Sci Fi, an after-school program for gifted teenagers from public schools in Hartford who are pursuing genomics and robotics educations that focused on financial literacy, we are supporting efforts to ensure that our students have access to financial literacy information prior to graduating from high school.

 Individuals with developmental and physical disabilities, low-literacy in math and language, immigrants and refugees, people for whom English is not their first language, the elderly, those living in very rural areas, and others marginalized by access to education, are often overlooked in public policy discussions and outreach - we work to develop the most effective communication tools and language in order to reach them.